 Asset Quality Score

-Bankrate uses this test to determine the impact of problem assets, such as unpaid loans, on the credit union's loan loss reserves and overall capitalization.
+In this test, Bankrate tries to determine the impact of troubled assets, such as past-due mortgages, on the credit union's capitalization and allocated loan loss reserves.

-A credit union with a large number of these types of assets may eventually be forced to use capital to cover losses, shrinking its equity cushion.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning money, resulting in diminished earnings and potentially more risk of a failure in the future.
+Having lots of these types of assets suggests a credit union may have to use capital to cover losses, shrinking its equity cushion.
+Many of those assets are also likely to be in non-accrual status and no longer earning money, reducing earnings and elevating the risk of a future failure.

-CHAFFEY's ratio of troubled assets was 2.00 percent in our test, beneath the national average and potentially indicative of superior financial strength compared to other credit unions.
+Troubled assets made up 0.00 percent of the credit union's total assets in our test, less than the national average and suggestive of greater financial strength than other credit unions.